 In addition to the great adaptation, the comics also include an essay at the back of each issue by the likes of Warren Ellis, Jonathan Letham, James Blaylock, TimPowers, etc. The essays are very different from one another.
 Some discuss the book and film from an academic perspective.
 Some discuss Philip K. Dick in general.
 Some are like memoirs.
 I found all of them illuminating after reading the respective issue.

-In short, the comic adaptation is fantastic.
+In short, the comic adaptation of Do Androids Dream of Electric Sheep is fantastic.
 I loved every second of it.
 I managed to use the internet machines to track down all 24 issues of it, but BOOM! has issued 6 volumes that collect the whole series.
 I will close with a quote from Gabriel McKee’s essay at the end of issue 21:

 Dick’s universes have shaky walls and insubstantial foundations.
 But throughout it all—and this is where I think many of Dick’s academic admirers get him wrong—he never abandons hope that an authentic ultimate reality exists.
 At the core of all of that anxiety… there is a faith that something real is hidden beneath the veil, and that it can and will break through that veil to help us.
 And it is that hope, more that the surface anxiety, that gives his stories such power.